yquake2/yquake2remaster/README.md

 Note:
  * SiN Gold has IBSP/41 format but has different size of lump and is unsupported.
- * Not Quake 2 maps are limmited mostly view only, and could have issues with tranparency or some animations flags and properties.
+ * Non Quake 2 maps are limmited mostly view only, and could have issues with tranparency or some animations flags and properties.

 Goals (finished):